 Ensure operators’ payments are accurate

-As well as being time-consuming, manual inputting of data can lead to inaccurate figures.
-There are cases of operators understating their sales returns by hundreds of thousands of pounds and as a result, they retained substantially more revenue.
-This had a significant impact on the other operators in the scheme, as it meant they received less than their entitlement.
+As well as being time-consuming, manual inputting of data can lead to inaccurate data.
+This can have a significant impact on the other operators in the scheme, as it means they will receive less than their entitlement.

 Software tools can obtain transactional data for all multi-operator ticket sales and usages, which in most cases removes the requirement for survey data – improving accuracy and reducing costs.
 For those schemes that require average fare data, software can be configured to calculate this for onward submission to the administrator.